What is the Primary Reason People Buy Long Term Care Insurance

 Maintaining Independence and Care Choices

-Reducing the Financial Burden on Family Members
+Reducing the Financial and Emotional Burden on Family

-Planning for Longevity and Healthcare Needs
+Planning for Longevity and the Real Probability of Needing Care

 Talk With an Advisor Today